apache/cloudstack-www/src/pages/security.md

 - protect against DoS and brute-force attacks.
 - provide full fledged monitoring.
 Though some facilities are provided, putting appropriate monitoring remains the ultimate responsibility of the operator.
 - ensure the security and integrity, including safeguarding them against unauthorized external access of critical cloud resources.
 These include, but are not limited to OS level access to Hosts, Management Servers, SystemVMs and routers.
-- make sure `external integrations` are safe to use.
+- make sure scripts and executables added as custom integrations in the extensions framework, are safe to use.

 That all said, the project will work with any one on improving the secure use of the software it provides, with any 3rd party integration